 Banks inflate and financialize land prices by accepting them as mortgage security.
 Hence, we have today’s mountainous levels of mortgage debt.
 Therefore, those commentators inclined to sneer at the feudal system might contemplate whether the 15th century public capture of land rent may have had something going for it, despotic kings notwithstanding?

-Classical economists saw the need to tax land rent away
+Classical economists saw a need to tax land rent away

 Classical economists, including Adam Smith, David Ricardo and John Stuart Mill wrote of the need for public capture of the ground rent that measured locational advantage if monopoly was to be avoided – and if labour and capital were to receive their fair reward.
 It was the clear-sighted analysis of ‘The land question’ in the American Henry George’s “Progress and Poverty” in 1879, however, that came to pose the greatest threat to the established mindset.